Dan Quisenberry

+In addition to playing for the Royals, Quisenberry spent parts of two seasons with the St. Louis Cardinals and his final season with the San Francisco Giants.

 Early life

 Quisenberry was born in Santa Monica, California.
-His name is not the name of a fruit, but the English mutation of the German surname Questenberg, a village in Saxony-Anhalt.
-His parents divorced when he was 7 years old and his mother remarried Art Meola, a Rockwell International engineer who encouraged him and his older brother to play baseball.
+His name is the English mutation of the German surname Questenberg, a village in Saxony-Anhalt.
+His parents divorced when he was 7 years old, and his mother remarried Art Meola, a Rockwell International engineer who encouraged him and his older brother to play baseball.
 Quisenberry played baseball at Costa Mesa High School/Middle School.
 In 1973, while attending Orange Coast College, he was named team MVP.
 He was then recruited by the University of La Verne, a Church of the Brethren college, where he met his future wife, Janie Howard, while attending a class in square dancing.

 Career

+Kansas City Royals

-Quisenberry signed with the Royals as an amateur free agent in 1975 for a Class A team in Waterloo, Iowa and pitched a complete game in his first start.
+Quisenberry signed with the Royals as an amateur free agent in 1975 for a Class A team in Waterloo, Iowa, and pitched a complete game in his first start.
 At the end of the season, he was promoted to the Double-A team in Jacksonville, Florida.
 At the time, he worked for a sporting goods store during the day and a mortuary at night.
 In the winter of 1978, he attended Fresno Pacific University, affiliated with the Mennonite Brethren Church, to get a teaching degree in case his baseball career was not successful.

 On July 8, 1979, at the age of 26, he made his major league debut with the Kansas City Royals against the Chicago White Sox, pitching 2 2/3 scoreless innings, and surrendering just two hits and no walks.
 Quisenberry appeared in 32 games and posted a 3–2 record with a 3.15 earned run average and five saves.

 During spring training in 1980, manager Jim Frey suggested that Quisenberry learn the submarine-style delivery from Pittsburgh Pirates reliever Kent Tekulve to confuse hitters, because he could not overpower them with a fastball.
-From 1980 to 1985, Quisenberry was the American League's dominant closer leading the American League in saves all six season (with the exception of the strike-shortened 1981 season).
-During that same span, he posted an ERA of 2.45 and won the Rolaids Relief Man Award each season.
+From 1980 to 1985, Quisenberry was the American League's dominant closer leading the American League in saves every season except the strike-shortened 1981 season.
+During that time, he posted an ERA of 2.45 and won the Rolaids Relief Man Award each season.
 He also finished in the top five in voting for the Cy Young Award during this span.
+He won the Sporting News Reliever of the Year Award every year from 1982 to 1985.